kupl/Diver/README.md

 # Diver
 Diver is a black-box fuzzer for SMT Solvers.
-You can learn the technical details of Diver in our paper "Diver: Oracle-Guided SMT Solver Testing with Unrestricted Random Mutations" accepted in ICSE 2023.
+The technical details of Diver can be found in our paper accepted to ICSE 2023: "Diver: Oracle-Guided SMT Solver Testing with Unrestricted Random Mutations"

 # Installation